-As I was sitting listening to the sermon today, I began thinking about some things that have occurred to me before.
-These thoughts go a little “off the reservation” and should not be considered doctrinal.
-At the same time, I don’t think these thoughts are inconsistent with most accepted doctrine.
+As I was sitting listening to a sermon today, I began thinking about some things that have occurred to me before.
+These thoughts go a little “off the reservation” and should not be considered orthodox Christianity, but I am going to “try them on” here.

 When Ezra speaks of the gracious hand of God on those who look to God and God’s great anger against those who forsake Him, Ezra is speaking through his human understanding.
 The believer sees no disharmony in that.
 We understand them to be the words of God, but we also understand that they are filtered through the minds of a man.

-From a human standpoint, we see people experiencing grace and mercy who submit to God, and we see people experiencing condemnation, anger and opposition to God who reject God and oppose Him.
+From Ezra’s human standpoint, we see people experiencing grace and mercy who submit to God, and we see people experiencing anger who reject God and oppose Him.
 Our experience of these things is described by us in human terms that reflect a human perspective.

 On the one hand, what we see may be exactly what is going on.
 God may be angry.
 God is God, and who are we to question or judge Him.
-God can morally do whatever He wants, whatever is in His nature to do as a moral agent, because He is the moral standard.
+God can do whatever He wants, whatever is in His nature to do as a moral agent, because He is the moral standard.
 We are not.

 But maybe something else is going on.
-What looks like wrath from the human perspective may be something else.
+Maybe what looks like wrath from the human perspective may be something else.

 If we draw near to God, we will naturally experience His love and His grace.
-Even though we may be unworthy, and certainly may feel unworthy, we also feel God’s welcoming love when we move toward Him.
+Even though we may be unworthy (and may feel unworthy), we also feel God’s welcoming love when we move toward Him.
 Because God is love, when we move toward Him, we experience His love and grace towards us.

-If we set ourselves against God, or remain distant, the unworthiness we feel translates to condemnation because we do not feel God’s love or grace.
-God seems to withhold love and grace, which appears to us like condemnation, when we are moving away from Him.
-If God is the Source and Giver of life, but we remain aloof, we feel the death and annihilation that is the experience of life outside the presence of God.
+We feel as if God is withholding His love and grace, and that appears to us like condemnation, when we are moving away from Him.
+If God is the Source and Giver of life, but we remain aloof, we feel the reality of death and annihilation that necessarily attends existence apart from God.
 We experience what feels like anger or wrath.

 This may also explain, to some extent, why some people see God as an angry tyrant, while others see Him as a loving Father.
-God does not change, but our relation to Him changes, and our relation to Him, which is largely our own attitude and posture towards God, colors our perspective of Him.
+God does not change.
+Our relation to Him changes, and our relation to Him, which is largely our own attitude and posture towards God, colors our perspective of Him.

 We see God filtered through our posture toward God.

 The fact that God’s Word is filtered through men in the Old Testament is also an explanation for why God appears to be angry, jealous and tyrannical compared to the New Testament.
-In the New Testament we hear the voice of God through God, Himself, in the form of the man Jesus.
-His Word is made flesh in Jesus, and we meet God through Jesus with all the “glory of God” emptied into human form.
+In the New Testament we hear the voice of God through God, Himself, in the form of the man, Jesus.
+His Word became flesh in Jesus, and we meet God through Jesus with all the “glory of God” emptied into human form.

 Through Jesus we not only see God on our level; we hear God in God’s own voice.
-We have a direct, unfiltered view of God, and we God’s love demonstrated in his humility, service and sacrifice, even to the point of dying for us so that we might live.
+We get a different view of God, and we God’s love demonstrated in his humility, service and sacrifice, even to the point of dying for us so that we might live.

-While He leaves us the choice, the failure to choose God feels like wrath, condemnation and death in relation to Him, but that is inevitable.
+While He leaves us the choice, the failure to embrace and submit to God feels like wrath, condemnation and death in relation to Him, but that is inevitable.
 Apart from God there is no life, no love, no grace.
 If we oppose him and walk the other way, we are opposing and walking away from the very source.